Peacocks Dream, 2018

 15 minutes 49 seconds

-Peacocks Dream 2, Stereoscopic Video projection (anaglyph), no audio, (one projector)
+Peacocks Dream 2, Stereoscopic Video Projection (anaglyph), no audio, (one projector)

 4 minutes

-An exploration of the disorientation and loss of those left behind, the story is told through the Sujir family archive of letters, from my grandfather Ramananth to my father Raghu, and is located in a garden of mazes, evoking the dizziness and disorientation that grief produces.
+An exploration of the disorientation and loss of those left behind, the story is told through the Sujir family archive of letters, from my grandfather Ramanath to my father Raghu, and is located in a garden of mazes, evoking the dizziness and disorientation that grief produces.
 My grandfather, located in Mangalore, India, was writing letters three times a day, for the six months before he died, to my father, who was somewhere in Canada or the United States.

 Immigration, often talked of in terms of its experience as a doubled sense of place, can be referenced through stereoscopic 3D space, to evoke for the viewer a sense of the physicality of homes and its absence, a lived dream space playing off the containment of memory in our bodies that makes us resonant spaces.